yuanz03/tp/docs/UserGuide.md

 **A:** Use the `edit` command to correct it.
 For example: `edit pl/Jon Doe n/John Doe` will rename "Jon Doe" to "John Doe".

 **Q: Why can't I delete a team?**<br>
 **A:** Teams can only be deleted if they have no players assigned.
-First reassign all players to other teams using `assignteam`, or delete the players, then delete the team using `deleteteam`.
+First reassign all players to other teams using `assignteam`, or delete the players, then delete the team using `delete tm/TEAM_NAME`.

 **Q: Does PlayBook work offline?**<br>
 **A:** Yes!
 PlayBook works completely offline and stores all data locally on your computer.